the-road-to-javascript/the-road-to-javascript/manuscript/javascript-dom-one/index.md

 # leanpub-end-insert
 ~~~~~~~

-Now, after we have inserted three paragraph tags in our HTML, and we keep our JavaScript file as before, we can see how only the first paragraph changes its content while the other paragraphs stay intact.
+Now, after we have inserted three paragraph tags in our HTML, and we keep our JavaScript file as before, we can see how only the first paragraph changes its content while the other paragraphs stay intact though.
 That's because the `querySelector()` method from our JavaScript file only selects the first paragraph occurence from the HTML file.
-If we would want to change this, we would have to use the `querySelectorAll()` method instead which returns us all occurences:
+If we would want to fix this, we would have to use the `querySelectorAll()` method instead which returns us all occurences:

 {title="main.js",lang="javascript"}
 ~~~~~~~